drleo93/drleo93/README.md

 - 👋 Hi, I’m @drleo93
-- 👀 I’m interested in Physics-aware AI models, CFD and Chemistry
+- 👀 I’m interested in Physics-aware AI models
-- 🌱 I’m currently learning about PINNS
+- 🌱 I’m currently learning about agents :)
 - 📫 How to reach me www.linkedin.com/in/leonardopulga/ or leonardo.pulga93@gmail.com

 <!---